-Is inflation too much money chasing too few goods?

 Kermit the frog famously said, “It isn’t easy being green.”
 It also isn’t easy convincing people that traditional economics not only is hypothetically wrong, not only is factually wrong, but is wrong to such a degree it is extremely harmful to our economy.

-The more extreme debt-hawks believe the U.S. federal government should run a balanced budget or even have no debt at all.
+The more extreme debt hawks believe the U.S. federal government should run a balanced budget or even have no debt at all.
 The more moderate debt hawks feel some debt may be necessary at times, but to them, federal debt is like bitter medicine you take only when absolutely necessary.

-But when they interpret the facts, they provide no evidence that their interpretations reflect reality.
+However, when they interpret the facts, they provide no evidence that their interpretations reflect reality.

 1. Fact: Money is the way modern economies are measured.
 By definition, a large economy has a larger money supply than does a small economy.
 Therefore, a growing economy requires a growing supply of money.
 QED